Updated Nov. 18, 2021

 When working with other humans, disagreements or differences of opinion are natural and common.
 In the end, the biggest factor that influences how conflict affects the workplace is the way managers, supervisors, and other leaders resolve it.

 As issues arise, employees expect their leadership to step in and use their professional mediation skills to help peacefully and constructively resolve the conflict.
 Nevertheless, conflict resolution at work remains one of the biggest challenges managers and employees face.
-Most people would rather avoid addressing conflicts altogether, but this can proliferate problems, brew long-term bitterness, and decrease the general morale and productivity of a workplace.
+Most people would rather avoid addressing conflicts altogether, especially when matters such as racism, sexism, homophobia and other potential sources of bias arise.
+However, this can proliferate problems, brew long-term bitterness, and decrease the general morale and productivity of a workplace.

 Instead of avoiding conflict, here are a few ways company leadership and employees can work together to handle opposition and disagreements on the job.